 Artist Blacksmithing is enjoying a renaissance not only in the more usual arenas of domestic and architectural forge work but also within the gallery and public arts context, thus providing Artist Blacksmith graduates with clear opportunities to establish an innovative design-led creative practice.

-Alternatively, graduates can choose to gain experiences by becoming journeymen working for smiths across the world or explore opportunities in the creative arts sector through consultancy, community arts, teaching, and residencies and/or undertake postgraduate study – Please click here to view our MA Programme
+Graduates can choose to gain experiences by becoming journeymen working for smiths across the world or can explore opportunities in the creative arts sector via consultancy, community arts, teaching, artist residencies and also postgraduate study. – Please click here to view our MA Programme

 Workshops & Studios